-6.6.6 Symmetrically-initiated distributed scheduler policy
+7.6.6 Symmetrically-initiated distributed scheduler policy

 Sender-initiated and receiver-initiated components are combined to get a hybrid algorithm with the advantages of both.
 Nodes act as both senders and receiver.
 Average load is used as threshold.
-If load is below the average load, node acts as receiver.
-If load is above average threshold, node acts as sender.
+If load is below the low load, node acts as receiver.
+If load is above high threshold, node acts as sender.

-Figure 6.8: A symmetric policy.
+Figure 7.8: A symmetric policy.